A few years ago cashing in a junk car would net you enough for a weekend road trip. Today you’d hardly get enough to pay for a hotel room. What gives?

 According to an article on ETF.com, the average car contains 2,400 pounds of steel.
 The average truck contains 3,000 pounds.
 That accounts for about 55 percent of the car’s total weight.
 There’s also approximately 300 pounds of aluminum in the average vehicle.

-When a car junker purchases your vehicle, what they’re really buying is the value of that scrap metal.
+When a car junker purchases your vehicle, what they’re really buying is the value of that scrap metal by the ton.
 Steel, aluminum, copper and other metals can be sold for cash to scrap metal dealers.
 Those scrap metal dealers, in turn, sell the metal to manufacturers who recycle the metal and turn it into new cars, building materials, wire, smartphones and other items we use every day.

 The price for scrap metal varies based on demand.
 If car manufacturers aren’t making many cars, the price of steel and aluminum drops.
 If builders aren’t constructing new homes and apartment buildings, the price of metal also drops.